openhab/openhab-docs/installation/linux.md

   enabled=1
   ```

-* **Beta/RC Release**
+* **Testing Release**

-  The beta builds come out less frequently, but will contain new features that are currently in the testing phase.
+  The beta or release candidate builds come out less frequently, but will contain new features that are currently in the testing phase.

   ```text
   [openHAB-Testing]